Help, My Periods Have Stopped. How Do I Get Them Back?

 First of all, it’s good to know the reasons why your hypothalamus may be stopping a period occurring.
 Sometimes we are unaware of what is happening with our body and we miss the signals completely.
 Often, the underlying cause is due to a hormonal imbalance, but some other common reasons include:

 Yes, that’s right: eat, eat, eat!
 One reason for periods to stop is due to too little food or too much exercise, but the fact is, you need good food — especially fats, proteins, and carbs.
 Go to your local supermarket and grab the good fats like coconut oil, avocado, butter, and bioavailable protein.
-Animal protein is great, and if you’re vegan or vegetarian, opt for whole, plant-based protein such as legumes, quinoa, tofu and nuts.
-Try soaking your legumes and nuts before cooking / eating them, as this makes them easier to digest and absorb.
+Animal protein is great, and if you’re vegan or vegetarian, opt for whole, plant-based protein such as legumes, quinoa, tofu, and nuts.
+Try soaking your legumes and nuts before cooking/eating them, as this makes them easier to digest and absorb.

 And don’t forget, carbs are your friend!
 Glucose is required in our bodies for insulin release and to help with thyroid function.
 The best types of carbs are whole, unprocessed forms, eaten sporadically.
 Low-carb diets are fine for some, but not for getting your periods back.

 Stress can have such a big impact on our reproductive functions and if you’re under chronic stress, your cortisol levels go up, while your sex hormones go down.
 And this is when your “it’s unsafe to make babies” siren will fire up.
 So what we want is a garden of zen to produce the hormones required for menstruating.
-Achieving your ultimate zen can be done by going for walks, attending yoga, meditating, singing, dancing, socialising… Pretty much whatever makes you smile and makes you forget about looking at your phone for a while!
+Achieving your ultimate zen can be done by going for walks, attending yoga, meditating, singing, dancing, socializing… Pretty much whatever makes you smile and makes you forget about looking at your phone for a while!

 On the other scale, your ‘parasympathetic system’ works to decrease the heart rate, increases intestinal and gland activity, and relax sphincter muscles in the gastrointestinal tract.
 Yet when both of these systems are not functioning well, it can cause your body to burn out and decrease the hormones working at their best.
-So, rest, rest, rest and take naps when required.
+So, rest, rest, rest, and take naps when required.

 Acupuncture ties into everything and has amazing benefits for MIA periods by helping to regulate hormones and increase blood flow to your reproductive organs.
-Not only this, it relieves stress by increasing the release of beta-endorphins, the ‘happy hormones’ in the blood, thereby reducing stress levels and balancing your hyperactive sympathetic nervous system, and helping to prevent miscarriage.
+Not only this, but it also relieves stress by increasing the release of beta-endorphins, the ‘happy hormones’ in the blood, thereby reducing stress levels and balancing your hyperactive sympathetic nervous system, and helping to prevent miscarriage.

 As you know, I’m all for exercise and while I don’t mind a little running, more gentle exercises are best for you during this time.
 Gentle options include things like yoga, walking, and even meeting up with friends to go for a stroll.
 If you love doing weights, keep them short.
 I’d recommend around 10 minutes only.
-If cardio is your thing, minimise this to 15 minutes.
+If cardio is your thing, minimize this to 15 minutes.

 Most importantly, only exercise if you have the energy.
 If you’re exhausted, sleep and eat instead!
 For more ideal classes, check out my Fertility Yoga Series.